spapas/spapas.github.io/content/django-cbv-tutorial.rst

 you followed closely the first and second chapters you should be able to understand everything that is needed for CBVs and be able to properly understand which method or attribute you need to override to implement some specific functionality.
-Finally, the list of examples in the third chapter should help you get started in all your CBV needs!
+Finally, the list of examples in the third chapter should help you get started in all your CBV needs - if you have some specific question about CBVs or you'd like another use case added to the list feel free to ask and I'll try to add it!

 .. _`CBV inspector`: http://ccbv.co.uk`